cindymxcai/Pacman/README.md

 ````
 docker build --tag pacmandev -f Pacman/Dockerfile .
 ````
-and the run the game
+and then run the game
 ``````
 docker run -it pacmandev
 ``````